hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/v5-changes.md

 The second and more flexible way is to use the new contract property of the method variable:

-rule auporization_check(mepod f) filtered { f -> f.isView && f.contract == currentContract } { env e; calldataarg args;
+rule auporization_check(mepod f) filtered { f -&gt; f.isView &amp;&amp; f.contract == currentContract } { env e; calldataarg args;
 f(e,args);
 ---
 assert is_authorized(e.msg.sender, f.selector);

 If f is a method variable, f.contract refers to the contract that contains the method f.

-(v5-contract-option)
-Focusing on specific contracts
+# Focusing on specific contracts

 If you want to focus verification on a specific contract, you can do so using the --parametric_contracts option.
 This option takes a list of contracts and only instantiates parametric rules and invariants on methods of those contracts.

 You can use this option to help transition specs to certora-cli 5.0; if C is the main contract being verified, then passing --parametric_contracts C will cause method variables to be instantiated in the same way they would have in older versions.

 Disallow calls to contract functions in quantified expressions

 Starting with certora-cli version 5.0, the Prover no longer supports making contract method calls in quantified expression bodies by default.

 For example, given the simple contract below, you can no longer use the method getI() in a quantified expression body.

-contract example {
+solidity contract example {
 uint i;

-function getI() public view returns (uint256) { return i; } }
+function getI() public view returns (uint256) { return i; }
+}

 cvl :emphasize-lines: 4

-rule there_exists { // Using getI() in the quantified body will now cause the Prover to // generate a type-checking error. require (exists uint256 i . i == getI()); assert false, "Prover will generate an error before this line"; }
+rule there_exists {
+// Using getI() in the quantified body will now cause the Prover to
+// generate a type-checking error. require (exists uint256 i . i == getI());
+assert false, "Prover will generate an error before this line";
+}

 In the example rule there_exists, the Prover will now generate an error similar to the following:

 Error in spec file (test2.spec:8:36): Contract function calls such as getI() are disallowed inside quantified formulas.

 In most simple cases, you can replace contract method calls with either a direct storage access or a ghost.

-For example the above function getI simply returns the storage variable i and you can change the require statement in the there_exists rule to use storage access: require (exists uint i . i == currentContract.i).
+For example, the above function getI simply returns the storage variable i and you can change the require statement in the there_exists rule to use storage access: require (exists uint i . i == currentContract.i).
 To use a ghost, declare the ghost and the hook that populates the ghost with the current value of the contract variable i.

 cvl ghost uint gI;
 hook Sstore i uint256 v { gI = v; }

 Finally, replace getI in the require statement in rule there_exists with the ghost variable gI: require (exists uint i . i == gI).

 If you must use contract method calls in quantified expressions, you can still access the old behavior by specifying the --allow_solidity_calls_in_quantifiers argument to certoraRun on the command line.

-Method variable restrictions
+# Method variable restrictions

 Starting with certora-cli version 5.0, you cannot declare new method variables anywhere except the top-level body of a rule.
 Declaring new method variables inside of if statements, hook bodies, CVL function bodies,
 ---
 preserved blocks, and all other contexts are all disallowed.

 You can still pass method-type variables as arguments to CVL functions and definitions.
 You can use this feature to rewrite CVL functions that formerly declared new method variables.

 For example, before certora-cli 5.0, the following CVL function was valid:

 cvl function call_arbitrary() { mepod f; env e; calldataarg args; f(e, args); }
 rule r { call_arbitrary(); assert true; }

 The declaration of f inside of call_arbitrary is now disallowed, so f must be passed into call_arbitrary instead of declared within it:

 cvl function call_arbitrary(mepod f) { env e; calldataarg args; f(e,args); }
 rule r { mepod f; call_arbitrary(f); assert true; }

 New DELETE summary syntax

 The syntax of the new `DELETE` keyword <delete-summary> in summaries has changed.
 Prior to certora-cli 5.0, it was possible to call methods summarized with DELETE summaries from spec, and the user had to annotate the DELETE modifier to indicate how those calls should be treated.

 Starting with certora-cli 5.0, calling methods that have been summarized with a DELETE summary is disallowed, and the DELETE annotation requires no additional annotation.

 CLI changes: New Parametric Contracts Attribute

 As mentioned above the attribute parametric_contracts was added to certora-cli 5.0.
 The attribute accepts the parametric contracts as a list of strings.
 The attribute can be set as the CLI flag --parametric_contracts or in a .conf file.

 Example CLI: